h8go/eye_tracking_rl/README.md

 - rainbow_perturbation_saliency: Full and low resolution perturbation saliency for rainbow agent for any game
 - saliency_Enduro_dqn : Gradient and perturbation approximation saliency (optimized) and low resolution perturbation saliency for DQN and Enduro
 - saliency_Freeway_dqn : Gradient and perturbation approximation saliency (optimized) and low resolution perturbation saliency for DQN and Freeway
-- saliency_MsPacman_dqn : Gradient and perturbation approximation saliency (optimized) and low resolution perturbation saliency for DQN and MsPacman
 - saliency_Pong_dqn : Gradient and perturbation approximation saliency (optimized) and low resolution perturbation saliency for DQN and Pong

 Advices: - all_saliency_maps allows to understand how all saliency are computed in a simple way.
 It can be a good idea to start here